alnaeini/Trending_Instagram_Posts/README.md

 # Trending_Instagram_Posts
-This project's goal is to predict the top 5 fashion posts that is trending in Instagram during 1st - 26th of April 2020.
+This project's goal is to predict the top 5 trending fashion posts in Instagram during April 1st to 26th, 2020.